-Certain emergency circumstances allow applicants to receive priority placement into Section 8 subsidized housing programs.
-The Housing Choice Voucher Program, as it's officially known, gives participants rental assistance for private- or government-owned housing.
+Certain emergency situations allow applicants to receive priority placement in Section 8 housing programs.
+The Housing Choice Voucher Program gives participants rental assistance for private- or government-owned housing.
 To apply for an emergency Section 8 voucher, start by contacting the nearest local Public Housing Agency.
-Applicants must meet the public housing authority's eligibility criteria and demonstrate sufficient need for immediate or priority placement, usually through documentation.
+Applicants must meet the PHA's eligibility criteria and demonstrate sufficient need for immediate or priority placement, usually through documentation.

 Section 8 Need Outpaces Openings